Dog Gear Updated June 27, 2026

 What size should I buy?

 Measure the dog curled, not stretched — this is a nest, not a mattress.
 The dog should fit inside the rim with room to tuck.
-Between sizes, go up one; a rim pressing into the spine defeats the entire design.
+Between sizes, owners advise going up one; a rim pressing into the spine defeats the entire design.

 Will the fur fabric survive a chewer?